MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

     - **Allowed values:**

-        - **0 (default).** Lets employees ignore the Windows Defender SmartScreen warnings about unverified files and lets them continue the download process.
+        - **0 (default).** Lets you ignore the Windows Defender SmartScreen warnings about unverified files and lets them continue the download process.

-        - **1.** Stops employees from ignoring the Windows Defender SmartScreen warnings about unverified files.
+        - **1.** Stops you from ignoring the Windows Defender SmartScreen warnings about unverified files.

 ## PreventUsingLocalHostIPAddressForWebRTC
 - **Supported versions:** Windows 10, version 1511 or later